 Find a Bargain on Petaling Street

 The centre of KL’s original Chinatown is one of the best places in the city to brush up on your bargaining skills.
 Head under the green awning covering the street and you’ll be greeted with stalls and kiosks lining both sides, selling everything from T-shirts and handbags to shoes, watches and electronics.
 But be prepared to bargain since prices quoted usually have a fairly high markup.
-This is also a great area to sample some of the city’s best street food.
+This is also a great area to sample some of the city’s best street food and there are several bars in the area.

 Make Some Feathered Friends at KL Bird Park